ccsmed1/docs.kaiko.com/source/index.html.md

 Query limits are based on your API key.
 Currently, each API key is allowed a maximum of 1000 requests per minute and 10000 requests per hour.

+### Data versioning

+Kaiko takes transparency and accountability very seriously.
+Therefore, our provided datasets are versioned.
+Dataset versioning is orthogonal to API versioning.
+Any potential breaking changes in results (e.g. semantical changes or corrections of historically incorrect data) will result in a new dataset version - no corrections or adjustments will be done in the dark.
+Addition of new data will not result in a new dataset version.
+Data is versioned on a per-base-data level - all current Market Data API endpoints take the `trades_version` parameter.
+By setting this to `latest`, you will get the most recent version.
+The returned version is always included in the `query` field and can be referred to if you would ever need to compare results if we ever need to adjust historical data.
+[Paginating](#pagination) over a request with version set to `latest` will preserve the current version across subsequent pagination requests.

 ### Envelope

 > Response Example